-A Mississippi Delta culinary road trip, combines southern cuisine with Mississippi history for a delicious boomer travel adventure.
-My Itchy Travel Feet featured contributor, Debi Lander from ByLanderSea, takes us there.
+This Mississippi Delta road trip, combines southern cuisine with Mississippi history for a delicious boomer travel adventure.
+My Itchy Travel Feet featured contributor, Debi Lander from ByLanderSea, takes us there (with assistance from state and local tourism authorities).

 Whatever the official map, the region’s abundant natural resources support rich and diverse cultural traditions, like hunting, fishing, gospel singing and the Blues.
-Over the centuries, American Indians, African Americans, and immigrants intermingled to form a new culture, one found only in the Delta.
+Over the centuries, American Indians, African Americans, and immigrants intermingled to form a new culture found only in the Delta.

 While the expanse might be hard to define, the Delta offers flavorful and distinctive cuisine worth a visit.
-Let’s see what’s found on a Mississippi Delta culinary road trip.
+Let me show you what I found on a Mississippi Delta culinary road trip.

 I took a circuitous route, starting and ending with a flight to Memphis, Tennessee, home to Graceland.
-I then picked up a ride and drove to nearby DeSoto County, Mississippi.
+Then I rented a car to drive to nearby DeSoto County, Mississippi.

 My first stop brought me to the famous Memphis Barbecue Company.
 Melissa Cookston, a female pitmaster and 7-time world barbecue champion owns the so-named restaurant.
 You might know her as the author of the cookbook: Smokin’ in the Boys Room.